dreamcontinue/RetinaNet4AbnormalFeverDetection/README.md

 # RetinaNet for abnormal fever detection of cable terminal

 We choose ResNet-50 as the backbone and pretrained on ImageNet-1K dataset.
-Train on a small number of infrared dataset (labeled by myself).
+Train RetinaNet on a small number of infrared dataset (labeled by myself).

 ## Demo
 <div align="center">